DenisMedeiros/certgen/README.md

 # certgen

 An SSL certificate generator (and manager) for local development.
 This tool is able to generate a local CA certificate and from it, regular SSL certificates.
-It also installs the CA certificate to the operating system so that most browsers can recognize the SSL certificates in your local development.
+It can also install the CA certificate to the operating system so that most browsers can recognize the certgen SSL certificates in your local development.

 ## Installation